Line arrangements modeling curves of high degree: equations, syzygies and secants

 \section{Questions and conjectures}

-Computations with \emph{Macaulay 2} \cite{gs} were essential in our initial explorations of embeddings of graph curves.
+Computations with \emph{Macaulay 2} \cite{gs} were essential in all of our computations of embeddings of graph curves.
 In addition to the results proved in this article we have several questions and conjectures regarding the defining equations and syzygies of graph curves and their secant varieties motivated by the examples that we have seen.

-In \S 1 we saw that $I_{C_G}$ is generated by products of linear forms that can be described explicitly in terms of the combinatorics of the graph $G.$ The $k$th secant variety of $C_G$ is an arrangement of subspaces of dimension $2k+1.$ The combinatorics of such a higher-dimensional subspace arrangement is encoded in an \emph{intersection lattice} whose elements are constructed by intersecting subsets of the subspaces.
+In \S 3 we saw that under certain hypotheses $I_{C_G}$ is generated by products of linear forms that can be described explicitly in terms of the combinatorics of the graph $G.$ The combinatorics of the $k$th secant variety of $C_G$ is encoded in an \emph{intersection lattice} whose elements are constructed by intersecting subsets of the subspaces.
 From the intersection lattice of an arrangement, we get a partially ordered set ordered by reverse inclusion of subspaces. \begin{question} Does the partially ordered set associated to the $k$th secant variety have any interesting combinatorial features?
 We conjecture that $\Sigma_k$ is Cohen-Macaulay, so will the corresponding poset be shellable? \end{question}

 It is also natural to ask if there is an analogue of Theorem~\ref{thm: products} for secant varieties, perhaps requiring additional hypotheses on the intersection lattice of the secant varieties of $C_G.$ \begin{question} Are the secant varieties of $C_G$ defined by products of linear forms? \end{question}